-Allianz 222 Alternatives Comparison
+Allianz 222 Annuity Performance

-After analyzing the most popular fixed index annuity last week the most common request I received was for a comparison to products I would recommend.
-So rather than just asking you to take my word for it I’m going to show you why the Allianz 222 is not as good as it seems.
-In comparison to a couple contracts without crazy restrictions it just doesn’t really yield all that well.
+I’m going to show you why the Allianz 222 is not as good as it seems.
+In comparison to a couple of contracts without crazy restrictions, it just doesn’t really yield all that well.

-- 25% S&P 500 Monthly Sum with 1.5% monthly cap
+- 25% S&P 500 Monthly Sum with a 1.5% monthly cap

 - 25% Nasdaq 100 Annual Point to Point with 3.25% annual cap